erusin12/dataProject1/README.md

 ---

 ## Setup:
--Import the dataset containing Baltimore Police Department arrest records
+- Import the dataset containing Baltimore Police Department arrest records
 - Clean and prepare the data by removing duplicates, missing values, and outlier detection techniques
 - Conduct exploratory data analysis to gain insight into trends, distributions, and patterns
 - Analyze the effect of different factors on the number of police department arrests